Academic development: Summative Peer Review of Teaching (SPRT)

 • Access to the SPRT online tool is available only to peer review managers (Deans of Programs or equivalent, or delegates); trained peer reviewers; and anyone who has had a review of their teaching initiated (i.e. reviewees).

-• A link to the SPRT online tool can be found in the Staff Portal via the Online Tools menu.
+• A link to the SPRT online tool can be found in the Staff Portal via the Online Tools menu or via the tabe above.

 • Summative Peer Review of Teaching Help is a learnonline help resource addressing commonly asked questions regarding SPRT and the use of the online platform.